FAQ & Coach Support

 Technical FAQs

 I recommend using a computer or laptop for the initial setup.
-But of course you can also use the app from your tablet or smartphone.

 However, I do not recommend to perform quality sessions (long runs, tempo runs, speed intervals) back-to-back.